 Encourage your friends to have regular meetings to talk about your projects and goals in life.
 Is there something that’s stopping you from working towards your vision?
-Perhaps it’s past beliefs, grief, or negative thoughts.
+Perhaps it’s limiting beliefs, fear, or lack of clarity.
 How can you develop hope and zest for the future?
 Exchange ideas of what activities you can do to develop the strengths needed to reach your goals.
-The good news is that character strengths can be developed.
-If you’d like to cultivate more gratitude, surround yourself with people who practice it.
-If you want to create more hope in your life, practice visualization for five minutes a day.
-Or if you want to boost kindness, let somebody go first in the supermarket queue.

-We often don’t acknowledge the superpowers in others, either because we assume they already know this about themselves, or because it might secretly affect our ego.
+We often don’t acknowledge the superpowers in others, either because we assume they already know this about themselves, or because we might secretly feel envious.
 However, when you compliment others, you are helping them feel more valuable.
-The more you praise others, the more they will want to give that favor back, and it will become a mutual affection.
-So don’t be afraid of saying things like “that speech of yours was very moving.” or “what you did was very brave.”
+The more you praise others, the more they will want to continue to do what they’re good at.
+And they’ll also want to give that favor back!
+So don’t be afraid of saying things like, “That speech of yours was very moving” or “What you did was very brave.”